 „”

-The Screening Unit is part of the Chemical Biology Platform of the FMP also supported by the MDC and others like the University of Konstanz in financing of screening collections.
-This platform extends collaborative support through the Screening Unit (Jens Peter von Kries) by Medicinal Chemistry (Marc Nazaré).
+The Screening Unit serves for the Chemical Biology Platform of the FMP.
+This platform extends the collaborative support of academic projects and SME´s through the Screening Unit ( HTS, Jens Peter von Kries) by Computational Simulations ( Han Sun) and Medicinal Chemistry (Marc Nazaré).

 Within this platform the mission of the Screening Unit is to